jonas-peeters/EasyScoreboards/README.md

 ### Other

+To reload the config file, just use the Plugin reload command from Sponge: `/sponge plugins reload`.
-`/easyscoreboard reload` reloads the config file.
-If you made any changes in it these will be applied instantly.
+If you made any changes to the config file these will be applied instantly.

 ## Permissions